err0r500/k8s-practice/cluster/step07.md

 Let's fix this network !

-We'll try to fix it in the worker -> master direction first.
+We'll try to fix it in the worker (W) -> master (M) direction first.

 pick the IP of an nginx pod running on W

-we force the scheduling on master (M) and will try to ping it from worker (W)
+we force the scheduling on M and will try to ping it from W

 try to ping it from the W (then open a new terminal to do the debug)